zennoc/puppetlabs-apt/README.md

 **apt::key**

-Add a key to the list of keys used by apt to authenticate packages
+Add a key to the list of keys used by APT to authenticate packages

     apt::key { "puppetlabs":
       key        => "4BD6EC30",